 Leong may be harping on the wrong tree but before we analyze what Leong is saying, let’s get some facts right.

 Firstly, no amount of sweet talk and soft approach will ever change the way Malaysians behave themselves on the road.
 Some will remain hard-core bastards to the end and they will only change once you whack them hard with a thick cane.
-You don’t have to go far to see these bastards in action – just count how motorcyclists riding around in your neighborhood without wearing any helmets.
-Strict enforcement of the law is the only way to ensure less traffic offenses committed on Malaysian roads.
+You don’t have to go far to see these bastards in action – just count how many motorcyclists riding around in your neighbourhood without wearing any helmets.
+Strict enforcement of the law is the only way to ensure fewer traffic offences are committed on Malaysian roads.

 Automated Enforcement System (“AES”) should resolve this shortcoming in many ways.
-And there are another benefits too – by outsourcing the enforcement system on traffic offenses and verification to issue summons to private companies, the police would be freed up to do other more critical policing work.
+And there are other benefits too – by outsourcing the enforcement system on traffic offences and verification to issue summons to private companies, the police would be freed up to do other more critical policing work.
 It may save them some infrastructure and logistics costs too.

 Yes, it is possible to some extent but then again, we should look at it from another point of view.